lee-blake/quaternary-calc/README.md

   only occurs when performing a square root on a negative or when dividing by zero.
 - No exceptions should display in the shell during normal operation.
 If one does occur, this is due to a mistake in the code.
+- In the result of an error or a display of "NaN", simply press a number to reset the display and begin entering the first number before an operation
+- If for whatever reason the calculator stops behaving or responding for any manner, please allow the program a few seconds to buffer, as we cannot predict the effects different devices may have on the program.
+In the extreme case that the program will not respond after waiting, please close the program and rerun the CalcGUI again.

 # Course Meeting & Assignment Record